Acids are a girl's best friend –

 We saved the most-asked question for last.
 Whether you’re a consumer or an esthetician who wants to know what they should charge, our answer is, it depends.
 It depends on the type of peel you get, where you live and work, how high the cost of living is, the business overhead, and what an esthetician can afford to provide the service for.

-Rather than get into details here, we thought we’d just share this article.
-They’ve done all the research for you so we didn’t have to.
+Rather than get into pricing details here, we thought we’d just share this article.
+They’ve done all the research so we didn’t have to.

 Let's get M.A.D.!